Cross Hands

-Cross Hands is a town in Carmarthenshire, Wales, approximately 12 mi from Carmarthen.
+Cross Hands is a village in Carmarthenshire, Wales, approximately 12 mi from Carmarthen.

-Cross Hands Public Hall is one of only three of its kind in Wales.
-The Public Hall was erected in 1920 and designed by an unknown Italian designer in the classic Art Deco Style.
-Fully restored, the Public Hall has a fully functioning stage and cinema screen and is protected as a Grade 2 listed building.
+Cross Hands is notable for its Public Hall, erected in 1920 and designed by an unknown Italian designer in the classic Art Deco Style.
+Fully restored, the Public Hall has a fully functioning stage and cinema screen and is protected as a Grade II* listed building.
+During the 1960s and 1970s the village was a useful halfway stop for motorists from South East Wales driving to/from Pembrokeshire with the local chip shop adjacent to the village crossroads being a very popular facility.

 The continuous built up area which includes the villages of Cross Hands, Gorslas, Cefneithin and Pen-y-groes had a population of 5,717 in 2011.

-Cross hands is a growing residential and employment area and includes the established Cross Hands Food Park to the south west of the A48.
+Cross Hands is a growing residential and employment area and includes the established Cross Hands Food Park to the south west of the A48.
 A new business park, the Cross Hands Business Park, is being developed to the northeast of the A48 which the local authority hopes will create 1,000 jobs.

 Gweunydd Glan-y-glasnant, a Site of Special Scientific Interest notable for its species-rich neutral grassland, is 3/4 mi southwest of Cross Hands.

+Etymology

+The village's name likely comes from the 'Cross Hands Inn' which was located on its cross roads (like many other villages at the time).
+An unlikely alternative theory comes from the idea that prisoners were transferred between Carmarthen and Swansea in the village.

+History

+The village played an important role in the local coal industry, helping to house the many anthracite miners working in the nearby mines such as in Tumble.
+Norton & Co opened the Cross Hands Colliery in 1869.
+There were 859 employees at its peak in 1923.
+By 1962 the village's collieries had closed.